Reporting Services in SQL Server Data Tools (SSDT)

 Images The list of images that are available to include as an Image report item in a report.

-If you do not see the Report Data pane, on the View menu, click Report Data.
+If you do not see the Report Data pane, click in the Design area and then on the View menu, click Report Data.
 If the Report Data pane is floating, you can anchor it.
 For more information, see Dock the Report Data Pane in Report Designer (SSRS).

 Use the Grouping pane to define groups for a tablix data region.
 You can define row groups and detail groups for tables and row and column groups for matrices.
 You cannot use the Grouping pane to define groups for Charts or other data regions.
 For more information, see Understanding Groups (Report Builder and SSRS).